CllsPy/learn_ai/books/ML with Pytorch & Sklearn/ch08/mini-essay.md

 To use NLP with ML we need to apply some techiniques, the point is to encoded text and make it understanble for machines.

 ### Bag Of Words
 Bag Of Words consist in count the frequency of each word in a sentence.
+We use to encode text, As we do when we apply label enconding.

 ### Stop Words
 Stop Words eliminate unecessary words from our text and that has little of none meaning.